 Timo Goeschl (PhD, University of Cambridge) is Professor of Environmental Economics at Heidelberg University.
 Previously, Timo was Assistant Professor at the University of Wisconsin-Madison, University Lecturer at the University of Cambridge, and Research Fellow at University College London.
 A co-editor of Environmental & Resource Economics, his current research interests focus on behavioral public economics and environmental policy.

-Katja Görlitz is an assistant professor (Juniorprofessor) of Labor Market and Social Policy at the Freie Universität Berlin.
+Katja Görlitz is professor of economics with a special focus on labor markets at the HdBA in Mannheim.
+Previously, she was an assistant professor (Juniorprofessor) of Labor Market and Social Policy at the Freie Universität Berlin.
 In 2010, she received her Ph.D. in Economics from the Ruhr-Universität Bochum.
 From 2006 to 2012, she worked at the RWI Leibniz-Institut für Wirtschaftsforschung in Essen.
 Her main research interests cover labor economics, economics of education and applied econometrics.
 She has published in economic journals like Economics Letters, Labour Economics and Economics of Education Review.

 Lorenz Götte is Professor of Economics at the University of Bonn and the National University of Singapore (NUS).
 He obtained his Ph.D. from the University of Zurich and subsequently completed a Postdoc at the University of California, Berkeley.
 He worked as an economist at the Federal Reserve Bank Boston and as Professor at the Universities of Geneva and Lausanne.
 His research interests are in the field of behavioral economics, with applications in environmental economics and labor economics.
 The results of his research have been published in leading journals, such as the American Economic Review, the Review of Economic Studies, Management Science, and the Journal of Economic Behavior and Organization.